R38 insulation has an R-value of 38, which is a measure of its thermal resistance. Using R38 insulation can reduce thermal conductivity by 97 percent.

 Cellulose is seen as a more sustainable means of insulation, with the recycled paper being used as insulation.
 Insulation with both materials, however, provides a way to reach the hard-to-reach spaces, especially in an attic.

 Blown-in fiberglass and cellulose insulation can be used in new buildings and is an easy way to upgrade existing insulation in an attic or floor.

 Working with blown-in fiberglass insulation can be dangerous if the applicator does not stay within safety regulations.
 Some of the effects might be irritations of the eyes, respiratory system, and itching of not covered skin.
 It is recommended to wear a face mask, respiratory mask with long-sleeved shirts, long pants, and safety boots.
 An excellent tip is to cover any exposed skin with baby powder to limit irritations.
 Bathing afterward is a superb way to remove fiberglass, open pores of the skin so that you can get rid of irritations.

 5. Insulation With Blown-in Rock Wool

 Rockwool is a mineral wool substance that is inorganic and can be used as thermal insulation in attics, wall cavities, and ceiling cavities.
 Rock wool applied to a depth or thickness of 13.8″ will attain an R-value of R38.
 It is usually made of rock, furnace slag, and various organic materials.

 This porous material that reduces airflow is fire resistant and improves soundproofing.
 All the advantages make it one of the most sought-after insulation materials.
 It can be used in various construction types and all climate zones.

 6. Insulation with Rock Wool Batts

-The rock wool bats provide noise reduction and fire resistance that attribute to safer and quieter working environments that increase production.
-These bats are easy to install and transport because of their lightweight.
+The rock wool batts provide noise reduction and fire resistance that attribute to safer and quieter working environments that increase production.
+These batts are easy to install and transport because of their lightweight.